department-of-veterans-affairs/vets-api/modules/simple_forms_api/docs/rfcs/0001-monitoring-s3-pdf-service.md

   - **Threshold**: Alert if the error rate exceeds 1% of total requests over a **10-minute window**.
 - **Service Availability**: Monitor the availability and responsiveness of the S3 service and `vets-api` endpoints.
   - **Threshold**: Alert if services are down for more than **2 minutes**.
+  - **Implementation**: This will be managed by a job that checks for service availability.
+The job is triggered only when the service responds with errors consistent with being unreachable (e.g., network timeouts or 5xx errors).
+This approach reduces unnecessary checks and focuses on addressing sustained outages.

 ### 4.2.
 Logging Standards